Sunday, May 29, 2011

 It’s a free world after all.

-Surprisingly the cruise was more a peek into the human psyche than any island or its culture.
-Irrespective I had a good time with family and enjoyed the refreshing change.
+Surprisingly the cruise was more of a peek into the human psyche than any island or its culture.
 With due respect to everyone, I hope we appreciate finer aspects of respecting fellow travelers.
-The ‘I me myself’ and ‘I got it first’ attitude holds a tiny-winy threat of sullying images.
+The ‘I, me, myself’ and ‘I got it first’ attitude holds a threat of sullying reputations.

 Tuesday, May 10, 2011